broekema41/obsidian-vcf-contacts/README.md

 #### Synchronization Settings

 In the plugin setting page select "sync method" CardDav.
-Here you can fill in the Address Book URL and credentials. pressing Enable button will test the connection and enable the sync when ok
+Here you can fill in the Address Book URL and credentials. pressing "Enable" button will test the connection and enable the sync when ok

 * Basic authentication (username + password)
 * API key authentication